 French Open: Novak Djokovic and Rafael Nadal breeze into fourth round of French Open

-The world No 1 beat Aljaz Bedene 6-3 6-3 6-2 on Court Philippe-Chatrier to edge closer to a potential quarter-final meeting with Rafael Nadal; Nadal overcame Botic van de Zandschulp in his third-round match; Cameron Norrie to play Karen Khachanov later on Friday
+The world No 1 beat Aljaz Bedene 6-3 6-3 6-2 on Court Philippe-Chatrier to edge closer to a potential quarter-final meeting with Rafael Nadal; Nadal overcame Botic van de Zandschulp in his third-round match

 Novak Djokovic and Rafael Nadal both breezed into the fourth round of the French Open courtesy of straight-sets victories on Friday afternoon at Roland Garros.